Indian Run, Mercer County, Pennsylvania

 Indian Run is a populated place in Wilmington Township of Mercer County, Pennsylvania, named for the stream Indian Run.
 Indian Run had a reputation as a "safe haven" for African Americans, whether they were free or escaping slavery.
-White Chapel Church was established by abolitionists who broke away from a church in New Wilmington.
+Abolitionists who broke away from a New Wilmington church established the White Chapel Church.
 In the 1840s, a settlement was created for freedmen called Pandenarium.
 John Young and others were prominent Underground Railroad conductors.

 Early days

 John Young Sr. settled in Mercer County in 1804, bringing his wife Elizabeth Elder Young and children William, Jane, Mary, Hannah, Isabel, Margaret, Elizabeth, John, and David from Cumberland County, Pennsylvania.
-With him was one of the few slaves to live in Mercer County, Margaret Johnston, known as Peggy (1763–1854).
+With him was one of the few enslaved people to live in Mercer County, Margaret Johnston, known as Peggy (1763–1854).
 She had two children, Sallie and Robert Johnson, that were born in Mercer County.
 In his will of 1825, Young asked that Peg be supported by the farm, which he left to his sons John and David.
-In accordance with the An Act for the Gradual Abolition of Slavery (1780), her children would be free at age 28.
+Under the An Act for the Gradual Abolition of Slavery (1780), her children would be free at age 28.

 White Chapel Church and Cemetery

 In 1907, the White Chapel Church was built on Mercer–New Castle Road.
-The land was purchased from Eugene Blake for one dollar.
+The land was purchased for one dollar from Eugene Blake.
 The church was founded in 1842 when some of the members of the Neshannock Presbyterian Church in New Wilmington broke away from the church over disagreements about slavery.
 Indian Run was particularly known for its ardent abolitionists.
-John Young led the group and had the first church built across from the White Chapel Cemetery on a plot of his land or land supplied by James Minich.
+John Young led the group; he had the first church built across from the White Chapel Cemetery on a plot of his land or land supplied by James Minich.
 The church was dedicated as a place to speak out against slavery.
 It was named for Joseph White who delivered runaways from New Castle, where he lived, to John Young at Indian Run.